 Key Arguments from Allied for Startups’ Response to the DSA Impact Assessments

-As stakeholders share feedback on what needs to be changed in the innovation ecosystem, we use the Inception Impact Assessment Consultation on the Digital Services Act to take a step back and also look at what works for startups.
+As stakeholders share feedback on what needs to be changed in the innovation ecosystem, we use the Inception Impact Assessment Consultation on the DSA to take a step back and also look at what works for startups.

 Fundamentally, the online platform economy has not just been a source of innovation, growth and jobs in the last decades, it has also produced positive effects on the rest of the economy, including digitisation, increased connectivity and consumer empowerment.
 For example, this collection alone lists >300 free platforms any entrepreneur can use to build/expand their business.